wp-plugins/sm-cleanup/readme.txt

 * [INLINE VS INTERNAL VS EXTERNAL STYLE?](https://vineetgupta22.wordpress.com/2011/07/09/inline-vs-internal-vs-external-css/)
 * [Why should I use an External Stylesheet?](http://www.tomjepson.co.uk/why-should-i-use-an-external-stylesheet/)

-->If you want compress styles attribute and use as external style, this is a simple tool for you! ;)
+->If you want compress styles attribute and use as external style, this is a simple tool for you, all of you need is click and see and click! ;)

 = Major features in SM Cleanup include: =